-Some victims of nursing home abuse may seek a trial in order to receive more compensation.
-However, there is no way to guarantee a jury verdict will award more money than a settlement.
+Some victims of nursing home abuse may seek a trial.
+While their goal may be to seek higher compensation than offered by the Defendant, there is no way to guarantee a jury verdict will result in a larger recovery than a settlement.

-In addition to specific evidence and details of the case, the factors listed below may affect the amount of money a victim or their family receives.
+Every case is unique and the greatest impact comes from the specific evidence and details of the case.
+However, factors such as those listed below may also affect the sum of money a victim receives:

 Nursing home abuse is a serious problem that should not be tolerated.
-If you suspect that abuse or neglect is occurring, record as much information as you can about any evidence regarding the incident.
+If you suspect that abuse or neglect is occurring, gather as much information as you can regarding the incident.
 Try to speak to your loved one about their experience, but if they are not uncomfortable don’t press them further as it may worsen their trauma.
 Talk to a lawyer to learn about what steps you should take and learn more about filing a claim.

 If you suspect your elderly loved one has been a victim of nursing home abuse or neglect, you need to take the steps right away to make sure that they are protected.
 In addition, your family may also be entitled to financial compensation for the injuries and losses your loved one has suffered.
-Contact Davis & Brusca, LLC to schedule a free and confidential consultation with a compassionate nursing home lawyer in Camden, NJ and let us get your loved one the financial justice they deserve.
+Contact Davis & Brusca, LLC to schedule a free and confidential consultation with a compassionate NJ nursing home lawyer and let us help your loved one top get justice.